Download the PHP package sad_spirit/pg_wrapper without Composer

 types,

-but that just (un)serializes PHP arrays rather than converts them from/to native DB representation,
+but that just (un)serializes PHP arrays rather than converts them from/to native DB representation.

-which will obviously not work with the above query.
+Serialized PHP arrays will obviously not work with the above query.

 Documentation